Sinapali

 Sinapali is the main town in Sinapali Tehsil in the south of Nuapada District in Odisha, India.

 It is located on the bank of Udanti River, 95 km south of the district headquarters of Nuapada (via road NH59) and 450 km from Odisha's capital Bhubaneswar.
 The village has a Gram panchayat (local governing council).
 Its total geographical area is 297 ha.

+Administration

+Sinapali is a Panchayat Samiti block and Tahasil in Nuapada District of Odisha.
+The administrative head of the block is Block Development Officer (BDO).